romaingauthier/game_of_life/README.txt

 -------------------------------------------------------------------------------
 4. LICENSE

-Please refer to the Creative Commons Attributions 3.0 License (creative_common_3.0_attr.txt).
+Please refer to the GNU GPL 3.0 License (see gpl.txt).